Water Quality Report

 For information specifically related to Total Trihalomethanes please click here.

-Results for 2nd Quarter 2015 show the Milford Water Company to be in compliance with the THMs.
+Results for 2nd Quarter 2015 show the Milford Water Department to be in compliance with the THMs.

 THM Test Results Archive